antonklimovsky/stoch-proc-evolving-networks/README.md

 # Stochastic processes on evolving networks

-This is a web site for the scientific network on
+## Scientific network description

-**Stochastic processes on evolving networks**
+It is the purpose of this scientific network to advance the rigorous mathematical theory of stochastic processes on (co)evolving networks.